CodeTheChangeUBC/reBOOT/README.md

 # reBOOT
-Welcome to the reBOOT Canada database project page, created by Code the Change UBC!
+Welcome to the reBOOT Canada database project, created by Code the Change UBC!
 This project entails developing a database web application with the ability to generate CRA-compliant tax receipts.

 The main functionalities:
 1. Data storage